OliverLysa/observatory-data-prep/README.md

 ##### Workflow

 1. Extracts BoM data in either absolute or proportion terms (as available) from listed sources and assigns these to UNU-KEYs.
-Converts all BoM data to a proportional basis.
+Converts all BoM data to a proportional basis for use in sankey.
-2. Using mass data by UNU-KEY from Van Straalen *et al.* (2016) for its representativeness, (to be potentially updated with mass-based trade data in the medium-term followed by BoM based estimates coupled with product-market share data), multiplies this by BoM data in proportional terms to get mass by material/component for each UNU-KEY
+2. Using mass data by UNU-KEY from Van Straalen *et al.* (2016) for its representativeness, (to be potentially updated with mass-based trade data in the medium-term followed by BoM based estimates coupled with product-market share data), multiplies this by inflow data to get total mass inflow by material/component for each UNU-KEY
-3. Multiplies BoM data in mass terms by UNU-KEY with annual unit-level apparent consumption data to calculate flows of materials/components each year
-4. Exports data to CSV format
+3. Exports data to CSV format

 ##### Outputs

+-   Compiled BoM data in proportion terms
--   A CSV of annual inflows by UNU-KEY in both unit and mass terms
+-   A CSV of annual inflows by UNU-KEY in mass terms

 ------------------------------------------------------------------------